sisby-folk/surveyor/README.md

 To make new data accessible to map mods, declare a new interface to access it from, so it can be applied to more than one type.

-To add a landmark (custom or builtin), just use `WorldSummary.addLandmark(Landmark)`.
+To add a landmark (custom or builtin), just use `WorldLandmarks.put(Landmark)`.
 This works fine on either side - feel free to add a landmark on the server to send it to the client.

 Right now, both the server and client need a landmark type registered to use it, but we'll be adding a fallback system in future.